airyhq/airy/docs/docs/getting-started/installation/aws.md

 #### Upload certificates to AWS ACM

 You should use a valid HTTPS certificate to secure your `Airy Core` instance.
+This certificate is created for and can only be used with a specific hostname.
+This hostname will be the FQDN on which `Airy Core` will be reachable.

-Usually these certificates come as a bundle of:
+Usually these HTTPS certificates come as a bundle of:

 - private key (private.key)
 - public certificate (public.crt)